FraLeone837/ing-sw-2020-lemma-leone-pinari/README.md

 IMPLEMENTED FUNCTIONALITIES

-Complete rules + CLI + GUI + Socket + 1 FA
+Complete rules + CLI + GUI + Socket + 1 FA (5 Advanced Gods)

 JAR COMPILATION

-In order to compile the JAR files, you have to modify the value in <mainclass>
-in the maven-shade-plugin with the following values:
+In order to compile the JAR files, you have to modify the attribute in '<mainclass>' in the maven-shade-plugin with the following values:
 Server: Controller.ViewManager
 Gui: View.GUIMode.GuiMain